MitchellMalleo/MMScrollPresenter/README.md

 ## License

-APIdleManager is available under the MIT license.
+MMScrollPresenter is available under the MIT license.
 See the LICENSE file for more info.